Most Common Types of Car Accidents

 Find out the maximum compensation you could receive.

 One of the most common types of car accidents is when one car hits another from behind.
 This is usually known as getting rear ended or rear ending someone.
-This type of accident is often caused by distracted driving.
+This type of accident is often caused by distracted driving, and occurs when the front vehicle is at a stop and the car behind it doesn’t stop in time.

 Cell phone usage, eating while driving, and making adjustments to your radio all attribute to distracted driving.
 According to the NHTSA, roughly 87% of rear end crashes are the result of distracted driving.
 These cases have been on the rise with the common habit of texting while driving.
 Poor driving conditions can also contribute to rear end collisions, such as wet or icy roads.